bobosstudios/cms-open-payments-analysis/README.md

    child table) — which drugs and devices the money tracks to.
    → `outputs/top_products.csv`
-5. **Top recipient specialties by total received** (pandas + matplotlib bar chart, using `recipient.primary_specialty`) — this is the python3 data-tooling question.
+5. **Top recipient specialties by total received** (pandas + matplotlib bar chart, using `recipient.primary_specialty`) — this is the python data-tooling question.
    → `outputs/top_specialties.csv`, `outputs/top_specialties.png`

 A supporting chart, the **log-scaled histogram of payment amounts** (`outputs/amount_distribution.png`), visualizes the long-tailed distribution behind the concentration finding.
-The four SQL queries live in [`sql/`](sql/) and are executed from python3.
+The five SQL queries live in [`sql/`](sql/) and are executed from python.

 Note on Q4: a payment can list several products, and the payment amount is not split across them, so this ranks the value *associated with* each product (totals